 Until the point where the superconductor undergoes decomposition, it can have any temperature.
 However, it is important to note that the superconducting material will only display superconductivity at a temperature below its critical temperature.
 Many metallic elements have the ability to display superconductivity (but they only superconduct at extremely low temperatures).
 For example, lead (Pb) becomes a superconductor when cooled to temperatures below 4 Kelvin.

 Conventional superconductors typically have critical temperatures ranging up to 25 Kelvin.
 The relatively high-temperature cuprate superconductors are known to exhibit superconductivity at temperatures above 77 Kelvin (which is the temperature of liquid nitrogen).
 Typically, the temperature at which a superconductor exhibits superconductivity is below 10 Kelvin.
 The superconducting temperature varies from material to material (since different elements/alloys exhibit superconductivity at different temperatures).
-Hydrogen sulfide (chemical formula: H2S), when put under over 150 gigapascals of pressure, is a high-temperature superconductor whose transition temperature is approximately 80 Kelvin.
+Hydrogen sulphide (chemical formula: H2S), when put under over 150 gigapascals of pressure, is a high-temperature superconductor whose transition temperature is approximately 80 Kelvin.